 Diarrhoea is an unpleasant (though not infrequent) aspect of being a dog owner, and always seems to occur at the worst possible of times.
 These messy bowel movements happen for a variety of reasons, ranging from gastrointestinal illness to dietary imbalances.

 Fortunately, however, there are several foods you can implement within your dog’s diet to reduce the frequency of diarrhoea experienced by your dog, if not mitigating it entirely.
-First, though, what causes diarrhoea?
+First, though, it’s worth exploring an equally important question – what causes diarrhoea?

 What Causes Diarrhoea in Dogs?

 Diarrhoea is defined by veterinarian Krista Williams as “unformed or loose stools, usually occurring in larger amounts and/or more often”.
 Its predominant causes are as follows:

 Parasites, including tapeworms, hookworms and Coccidia.

 Viruses, such as parvovirus (also known simply as parvo).

 Bacterial infection, salmonella, for instance.

 A non-transitional change in your dog’s diet, as its digestive tract isn’t given the chance to adjust to the new food.